oguimbal/pgsql-ast-parser/readme.md

 # 📖 Parsing SQL

-⚠ I strongly recommand NOT using this parser without Typescript.
+⚠ I strongly recommend NOT using this parser without Typescript.
 It will work, but types are awesome.

 Parse sql to an AST like this: